 Teaching Sit is a great tool.
 The Sit can be used in all different situations and is a great cue to build other cues from.

-• Repeat the steps until the cue ‘Sit’ activates the behavior and reward.
+- Repeat the steps until the cue ‘Sit’ activates the behaviour and reward.

-Introduce the ‘Sit’ cue in other rooms, during different activities, then outside, like playing musical statues with children, always reward.
+Introduce the ‘Sit’ cue in other rooms, during different activities, then outside, a bit like playing musical statues with children.
+Randomly give the ‘Sit’ cue, always reward.
 You can also introduce a hand signal while saying ‘Sit’ and then use the hand signal as the cue.
-We used the hand signal from the hands at the sides, bending the arm at the elbow, so the hand comes towards the shoulder.
+We used the hand signal from the hands at the sides, bending the arm at the elbow so the hand came towards the shoulder.

 We used this signal because if a child or stranger was worried about our Husky coming towards them, the instinct is to pull your hands up out of the way.
-However, as soon as our Husky saw this signal, she would sit!
+However, as soon as Luna saw this signal, she would sit!

 Teach Your Husky Puppy Down